rastala/azure-content/articles/machine-learning/machine-learning-text-analytics-module-tutorial.md

 #Create text analytics models in Azure Machine Learning Studio

-You can use Azure Machine Learning to build and operationalize text analytics models, for example to perform document classification or sentiment analysis, or to cluster your text dataset into topics.
+You can use Azure Machine Learning to build and operationalize text analytics models, for example to perform document classification or sentiment analysis.

 In a text analytics experiment, you would typically: